MicrosoftDocs/msteams-docs/msteams-platform/toolkit/install-Teams-Toolkit.md

    Teams Toolkit installs the version you’ve selected.

-## Install a pre-release version
+## Install a prerelease version

-The Teams Toolkit for Visual Studio Code extension is available in a pre-release version.
-To install a Teams Toolkit pre-release version, follow these steps:
+The Teams Toolkit for Visual Studio Code extension is available in a prerelease version.
+To install a Teams Toolkit prerelease version, follow these steps:

 1. Open **Visual Studio Code**.
 1. Select **Extensions** :::image type="icon" source="../assets/images/teams-toolkit-v2/extension icon.png" border="false"::: from the Visual Studio Code activity bar.